 The attributes that connect the staff team here at Chambers are that we:

 Have a positive attitude

 Keep things in perspective

 If this resonates with you, why not think about joining us?
 All current vacancies are posted below.

 Equal Opportunities statement

-Doughty Street Chambers is committed to creating a diverse work space and is proud to be an equal opportunity employer.
-All qualified applicants will receive equal consideration for employment without regard to race, colour, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
-We encourage and welcome applications from women, Black, Asian and minority ethnic individuals, neurodiverse and disabled people and those who are LGBT+, as well as candidates from other underrepresented groups.
+Doughty Street Chambers is committed to creating a diverse work space and to encouraging equality, diversity and inclusion, and eliminating unlawful discrimination.
+All qualified applicants will receive consideration for employment on the basis of merit.
+We encourage and welcome applications from women, Black, Asian and minority ethnic individuals, Neurodiverse and D/deaf and Disabled people and those who are LGBTQ+, as well as candidates from other underrepresented groups.